Ecclesiastical letter: Letters of the medieval popes

-During the Middle Ages, just as in the early Church, the letters of the popes were deposited in the papal archives either in the original or by copy.
+During the Middle Ages, the letters of the popes were deposited in the papal archives either in the original or by copy.
 They are still in existence, and almost complete in number, from the time of Innocent III (1198–1216).
 Many papal letters were also incorporated, as their legal nature required, in the Corpus Juris Canonici.
 Others are to be found in the formularies, many of which appeared unofficially in the Middle Ages, similar in kind to the ancient official Liber Diurnus of the papal chancery in use as late as the time of Gregory VII.
 The papal letters were forwarded by the papal officials, above all by the Apostolic Chancery, for whose use the chancery rules, regulae cancellariae Apostolicae, were drawn up with regard to the execution and dispatch of the papal letters, dating back to the twelfth century.
 Nevertheless, the forging of papal letters was even more frequent in the Middle Ages than in the early Church.
 Innocent III refers to no less than nine methods of falsification.
-From the thirteenth century on to January 1909 it sufficed, in order to give a papal document legal force, to post it up at Rome on the doors of St. Peter's, of the Lateran, the Apostolic Chancery and in the Piazza del Campo di Fiori, but since 1909 they acquired force only by publication in the Acta Apostolicae Sedis.
+From the thirteenth century on to January 1909, it sufficed, in order to give a papal document legal force, to post it up at Rome on the doors of St. Peter's, of the Lateran, the Apostolic Chancery and in the Piazza del Campo di Fiori, but since 1909 they acquired force only by publication in the Acta Apostolicae Sedis.

 Letters of the popes in modern times

 In the modern period also, papal letters have been constantly issued, but they proceed from the popes themselves less frequently than in the Middle Ages and Christian antiquity; most of them are issued by the papal officials, of whom there is a greater number than in the Middle Ages, and to whom have been granted large delegated powers, which include the issuing of letters.
 Following the example of Paul III, Pius IV and Pius V, Sixtus V by the papal bull Immensa aeterni of 22 January 1587 added to the already existing bodies of papal officials a number of congregations of cardinals with clearly defined powers of administration and jurisdiction.
 Succeeding popes added other congregations.

-Pius X in the constitution Sapienti consilio of 29 June 1908 reorganized the papal curia, papal writings being divided into (apostolic) constitutions, (papal) rescripts, (papal) bulls, (papal) briefs and apostolic letters (litterae apostolicae).
+Pius X, in the constitution Sapienti consilio of 29 June 1908, reorganized the papal curia, papal writings being divided into (apostolic) constitutions, (papal) rescripts, (papal) bulls, (papal) briefs and apostolic letters (litterae apostolicae).